AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/access-needed-for-wf-goals.md

 product-previous: workfront-goals
 navigation-topic: goal-management
 title: Requirements to use Workfront Goals
-description: Your Adobe Workfront administrator or your Group administrator must ensure all of the following conditions are met before you can access Adobe Workfront Goals - EDIT ME.
+description: Your Adobe Workfront administrator must ensure certain conditions are met before you can access Adobe Workfront Goals.
 author: Alina
 feature: Workfront Goals
 exl-id: 3c7c832b-3e00-4ced-8829-8b1c23fa3871
 ---
 # Requirements to use Workfront Goals

-Your Adobe Workfront administrator or your Group administrator must ensure all of the following conditions are met before you can access Adobe Workfront Goals:
+Your Adobe Workfront administrator must ensure all of the following conditions are met before you can access Adobe Workfront Goals:

 * Your organization must purchase a Workfront Goals license, in addition to a Adobe Workfront license.
 Contact your Workfront Account Representative to learn about Workfront Goals licenses.